mimischi/django-docker/README.md

 Currently the local development works using a dockerized default Django project with a dockerized PostgreSQL instance.

-For the production part, we'd like to create a deployment process to our [Dokku](https://github.com/dokku/dokku) server, using a separate Dockerfile.
+The project can also be deployed to [Dokku](https://github.com/dokku/dokku), using the `Dockerfile` in the root of this repository.

-Maybe I'd also like to play around with [Travis-CI](https://travis-ci.org) and an automatic deploy to our Dokku server using Travis-CI.
+In the future I'd also like to play around with [Travis-CI](https://travis-ci.org) and an automatic deploy to our Dokku server using Travis-CI.
 Getting [Celery](http://www.celeryproject.org/) to run would also be neat.

 # Usage